 This chapter governs the procedure of the Maine Workers’ Compensation Board Appellate Division (“the division”).
 It is promulgated pursuant to 39-A M.R.S.A. § 321-A (3) and must be construed to secure the prompt and inexpensive review of board decisions.

 Submissions to the Appellate Division are filed when received at the Appellate Division or at any of the Board’s regional offices.
 A party filing a submission at a regional office is responsible for the cost of transferring the submission to the division.

 § 2.
 Composition of Appellate Panels; Sessions

-B. The executive director or, upon designation by the executive director, the clerk of the division, shall select a presiding officer for each panel.
+B. The Executive Director or, upon designation by the Executive Director, the clerk of the division, shall select a presiding judge for each panel.

-C. The executive director may expand the panel if the executive director determines that the issue(s) presented on appeal warrant consideration by more than three Hearing Officers or by the division en banc.
+C. The Executive Director may expand the panel if the Executive Director determines that the issue(s) presented on appeal warrant consideration by more than three Administrative Law Judges or by the division en banc.

 3. Notice.
 After an appeal is assigned to a panel and a session, the clerk of the division shall notify the parties of the composition of the panel and the date the session will occur.

 § 3.
 Appeal to the Appellate Division